-You can make sure your health care wishes will be carried out in the event you are unable to express them yourself.
+Make sure your health care wishes will be carried out in the event you're unable to express them yourself.
 Watch this video to learn about advance directives.

 Download the Advance Directive for Healthcare form.